 So, when you have your monitors, how are you going to mount them?
-Well, a great option is the Sim Lab range of monitor mounts.
-They offer both free-standing, and integrated rig mounting triple monitor mounts.
+Well, we have loads of great options available here that include both free-standing, and integrated rig mounting triple monitor mounts.
 These are both easily adjustable as well as rock solid.
 So, when you have your monitors exactly where you want them, they will stay there.

 The third option for your monitor, is not actually a monitor at all.
 You may have noticed that Virtual Reality is becoming a hot topic in technology discussions.
 What was once the talk of science fiction, can now be purchased for the price of a mid-range TV.

 Virtual reality works by using a separate headset which completely covers your eyes.
 Inside the headset, the screen image is projected using two images, in a similar way to how your eyes work naturally.
 However, the added bonus is by using a head tracking receiver mounted in front of you, when you move you head, your head moves in game.
 So, if you look to the left, you can look out of your side window into your mirrors, or you can lean forward and check out some information on your dash.

 All of this means that VR produces the most immersive experience that you can possibly get.
 In fact, when you are sat in the car, it is very easy to be deceived that you can actually reach out and press the buttons on the dash!